DaloroAT/first_breaks_picking/README.md

 Next, we create a task for picking and pass the picking parameters to it.
 They have default values, but for the best quality, they must be matched to specific data.
 You can use the desktop application to evaluate the parameters.
-A detailed description of the parameters can be found  in the following chapters.
+A detailed description of the parameters can be found  in the `Picking process` chapter.

 ```python
 from first_breaks.sgy.reader import SGY